maroba/findiff/README.md

 ## Taking Derivatives

 *findiff* allows to easily define derivative operators that you can apply to *numpy* arrays of any dimension.
+JAX and CuPy arrays work too — see [GPU / JAX Support](#gpu--jax-support) below.

 Consider the simple 1D case of a equidistant grid with a first derivative $\displaystyle \frac{\partial}{\partial x}$ along the only axis (0):